ingeniasoftware/luthier-ci/readme.md

 <?php
 # application/routes/web.php

-// This is a very simple route that points to 'baz' method of 'bar' controller
-// on '/foo' path under a GET request:
+// This points to 'baz' method of 'bar' controller at '/foo' path under a GET request:
 Route::get('foo', 'bar@baz');

 // To add a route parameter, enclose with curly brackets {}